DINA-community/String-Sysiphos/datamodel/datamodel_attributes.md

 ### Device Type Description

-Additional, optional field for detailed information regarding the model description or purpose of this particular device type in the operation site.
+Attribute for detailed information regarding the model description or purpose of this particular device type in the operation site.
 It can be used as an additional reminder alongside the device type name (e.g. CPU 414-3 PN/DP central unit with 4 MB RAM...).
 Could be partially part of full_product_name_t/name in a CSAF document.

 ### Hardware Name